hanna-8/Playground/aws-et-co/rds/Narnia/README.md

 The Microsoft SQL Server Management Studio (SSMS) can be used to handle both databases.

 The [SetupDB.sql](Narnia/SetupDB.sql) sql commands were used to create the local database.

+The project was created with Visual Studio 2017.